-And it’s not just their value that is walking out the door, it’s the cost of getting their replacement back through the door where things can really mount up.
+And, it’s not just their value that is walking out the door if they decide to leave, it’s the cost of getting their replacement back through the door where things can really mount up.

-Consider three facts.
-First, that it’s normal for a business to spend between 40 – 80% solely on employee salaries and benefits.
-Second, it can cost up to 213% of an annual salary to replace executive positions within a company.
-Finally, the number of employees voluntarily leaving their jobs has increased by over 88% since 2010.
+According to a recent study by the Work Institute, it’s normal for a business to spend between 40 – 80% solely on employee salaries and benefits.
+It can cost up to 213% of an annual salary to replace executive positions within a company.
+Finally, the number of employees voluntarily leaving their jobs has increased by 8.3% over 2018 and 88% increase since 2010.

 So, your biggest cost is people.
 The most valuable assets we have are our people, and our people are moving around faster than ever.

-Not surprisingly, this makes retention of talent a top priority for businesses across the board.
-It always has been and always will be, but in an increasingly competitive jobs market (particularly as remote working now expands the horizons of where you can hire from, and where people can work) HR leaders need to find that extra edge over their rivals.
+Not surprisingly, this makes retaining top employees a top priority for businesses across the board.
+It always has been and always will be, but in an increasingly competitive jobs market – particularly because of Covid and as remote working expands the horizons of where you can hire from, and where people can work – HR leaders need to find that extra edge over their rivals.

-Enter employee share plans and equity compensation; not just to attract top talent, but to retain it.
+Enter employee stock plans and equity compensation; not just to attract top talent, but to retain it.

-Let’s start with the central question – does offering employees shares or stock options mean they stay at your company longer?
+Let’s start with the central question – does offering employees stock options mean they stay at your company longer?

 The simple answer is ‘yes’, but with one important caveat.